Newest Chapters

 Tanshi’s face turned red with anger.

 Flames like the tongue of a giant snake shot out of the window nearest Tanshi.
 It would be dangerous to stay here much longer.
-The soldiers were briefly so distracted by the flames that they forgot to attack.
+The soldiers were briefly so distracted by the fire that they forgot to attack.

 Then the soldiers remembered what they were here for.
-“Hurry Do it now!”

 The soldiers charged.